The PAX 2 is a portable session-vaporizer manufactured by PLOOM PAX. It’s heating mechanism is fully conduction based.

-In the end all that matters with conduction vapes is the material of of the heating chamber (oven) and not really the material of the heater.
+In the end, all that matters with conduction vapes is the material of the heating chamber (oven) and not really the material of the heater.
 And in the case of the PAX 2 this is surgical grade stainless steel.

 The air path is also surgical grade stainless steel, except for the silicone mouthpiece.